Rami97rgb/Self-Driving-RC-Car/README.md

 * Socket
 * imutils

-## How The Self Driving System Operates
+## How The Self Driving System Functions
 * The USB Webcam mounted in front of the vehicule captures frames.
-* The frames are fed to the lane keeping model which runs locally: it is an unsupervised deep learning model developed by Nvidia that outputs the direction that the vehicule should take (forward, left, or right)
+* The frames are fed to the lane keeping model which runs locally: it is a deep learning model developed by Nvidia that outputs the direction that the vehicule should take (forward, left, or right)
 * The frames are also sent to a PC via a socket connection where they are being fed to an obeject detection model based on the sliding window algorithm.
 This model should detect if there is a stop sign, a red light, a green light in the frame and return the result back to the Raspberry SBC.
 The task is being run on dedicated a computer because, unlike lane keeping, it is computionally heavy.
 * The system can also detect obstacles using an ultrasonic sensor.
 * All actions are being handeled by the Arduino.